Fed ethics inquiry clears Powell and Clarida trades

 The inspector general’s report did not specifically address the issue of the timing of Clarida’s trades.
 But it said that overall, they did not violate any laws, regulations or policies.

-The report found that Powell made five trades in December 2019 just before a Fed policymaking meeting, when senior officials aren’t supposed to trade.
-But the inspector general concluded that the trades were conducted by a financial adviser and that neither Powell nor his wife knew of them.
+The report found that a Powell family trust made five trades in December 2019 on the date of a policymaking meeting, when senior officials aren’t supposed to trade.
+But the inspector general concluded that the trades were conducted by a financial adviser and that neither Powell nor his wife were aware of them.

+Dennis Kelleher, CEO of Better Markets, a watchdog group, criticized the report for not addressing whether the trades violated several Fed policies that require senior officials to avoid creating “even an appearance” of conflict between their financial interests and the public interest.

+“The report is very narrow, omits key information and is not credible,” Kelleher said.

 Both Powell and Clarida worked in the financial sector before joining the Fed and have each reported net wealth in the tens of millions of dollars.
 Powell worked at the Carlyle Group, a private equity firm, Clarida for the bond manager PIMCO.